 This procedure leads to a minimal automaton .
 Note that all leaves belong to the same class.
 If a pair of states have equivalent transitions (the same number of transitions, with the same labels, and the same target states), and if the target states are the sole representatives of their classes, then the right language of each pair of target states is the same.
 Hence our intuition about equivalence of states is supported by our alternate definition of minimal automata .

-All leaves have the same right language, {tex2html_wrap_inline4652}, which is the empty string.
-If any pair of states have the same right language, then that language can be represented as
+same right language, then that language can be represented as

-Note that this is simply the inductive definition of the right language of a state (using tex2html_wrap_inline4686 instead of tex2html_wrap_inline4710).
+Note that this is simply the inductive definition of the right language of a state (using instead of ).
 This confirms that the states must have an equal number of transitions that have the same labels, and lead to states that have the same right languages.
-They also must be both either final, or non-final (the difference between final and non-final states is that the final ones have tex2html_wrap_inline4652 in their right language).
+They also must be both either final, or non-final (the difference between final and non-final states is that the final ones have in their right language).

 Now we want to add new words to our automaton gradually while maintaining the minimality property .
 We need to know how to synchronize two processes: one that adds new words to the automaton, the other that minimizes it.
 There are two crucial questions to be answered.
 Firstly, which states are subject to change when new words are added?
 Secondly,is there a way to add new words to the automaton such that we minimize the number of states that may need to be changed during the addition of a word?
 Looking at the figures 4.2 and 4.3, it becomes clear that in order to reproduce the same order of traversal of states, the data must be lexicographically sorted.
-Note that in order to this, tex2html_wrap_inline4684 must be ordered.
+Note that in order to this, must be ordered.
 Farther investigation reveals that when we add words in this order, only the states that need to be traversed to accept the last word added to the automaton may change when words are added.
 All the rest of the automaton remains unchanged.
 This happens because states are changed by removing them or by appending new transitions.
 We call a common prefix the longest prefix of the new word that is also a prefix of a word already in the automaton.
 New transitions can only be added to the last state that belongs to the common prefix of new word added to the automaton.
 Since the words are lexicographically sorted, the common prefix can contain only states that represent the beginning of the last word added to the automaton (the whole word if the last word is a prefix of the new word).
 Each new word can either reuse the states from the common prefix, or it can add new states.
 The states may be removed only from the path that represents the last word added to the automaton (the part that does not contain the common prefix).
 When a new word is added, and the last word is not a prefix of the new word, then states in that part are subject to either removal (they are replaced by other identical states) or they are registered as new states.
 That discovery leads us to the algorithm given in fig 4.4.

-Figure 4.4: Incremental construction algorithm for sorted data
+Figure 4.4: Incremental construction algorithm for sorted

 The function common_prefix finds the longest prefix (of the word to be added) that is a prefix of a word already in the automaton.